alainamb/uic_tr35-business-english-II/index.md

 **Unit 5: Global Business & Technology (Weeks 13-15)**
 International business documentation, digital tools, and innovation terminology

-### 🤖 Using Course Materials with AI Tools

-All course content is written in **Markdown format** for easy integration with AI learning tools:

-1. **Download any lesson** using the 📥 download links throughout the site
-2. **Copy the content** and paste into ChatGPT, Claude, or your preferred AI tool
-3. **Ask for help** with:
-   - Concept explanations with Mexican/U.S. business examples
-   - Practice exercises and mock scenarios
-   - Vocabulary reinforcement activities
-   - Cross-cultural communication insights

 ### 🎓 Final Project: Show & Tell Integration
 You'll demonstrate your comprehensive mastery through a **"Show and Tell"** approach that simulates authentic business communication:
 - **"Show"**: Professional presentation with visual aids